Online Winter Workshop for Educators | Gerri Houlihan

 12:00 – 2:30PM EST

 Grounded in the fundamentals of traditional modern technique, particularly the work of José Limón, this class focuses on concepts of alignment, core strength, and the use of breath for efficiency of movement.
 Class will begin with simple floor exercises and develop into standing warm-up combinations and a center movement phrase.
 Music and rhythm are important elements in terms of artistry, along with coordination and spatial awareness.
 However, the key element of this class is the sense of community that develops as one is moving through space surrounded by a group of like-minded spirits.
-Our goal is not on technique, but rather on the joy of movement!
+Our goal is to explore technique not as an end goal, but as a basis for developing skills and strategies that encourage a sense of freedom of expression which is so important to our practice of the joy of movement!

 Gerri Houlihan studied at the Juilliard School with Antony Tudor and members of the Martha Graham and Jose Limon dance companies.
 She performed with the Metropolitan Opera Ballet Company, the Paul Sanasardo Dance Company, and the Lar Lubovitch Dance Company.
 From 1991 to 1999 she directed her own company, Houlihan and Dancers, based in Miami, Florida.
 During that time, she was on the faculty of the New World School of the Arts.
 Ms. Houlihan serves on the Advisory Board for the American Dance Festival.
 She has been on the faculty of the ADF from 1981 to 1983 and from 1987 to the present.
 As an international representative for ADF, she has participated in 17 international linkage programs in such countries as Korea, China, Mongolia, Brazil, Chile, Paraguay, Estonia, Poland, and Russia.
 She is the recipient of the ADF’s Balasaraswati, Joy Anne Dewey Beinecke Endowed Chair for Distinguished Teaching.
 She was Co-Dean and then Dean of the ADF School from 2010 to 2015 and received her MFA from the Hollins/ADF MFA program.
 She recently retired from Florida State University, where she was the Pearl S. Tyner Distinguished Professor in Teaching and is now Professor Emerita.
 Currently, she teaches at the ADF studios in Durham and is the Artistic Director of the Big Red Dance Project.